- Home

 Add-On Symbols are used for encoding supplementary information of the main bar code symbol on periodicals, hardback, and paperback books.
 The supplement data is 2 or 5 digits which should appear above the additional barcode image.

-UPC-A Supplement 2
+Supplement 2

-UPC-A Supplement 5
+Supplement 5